FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-07-15-EVENT-jewellery-skills-2.md

 past: false

 imagedisplay: true
-excerpt: "Learn the techniques needed to work precious metal.
-Use pliers, files, hammers, blowtorches, etc. Students will designing and make earrings, and pendants from Silver and other precious metals"
+excerpt: "Learn the techniques needed to work precious metal with pliers, files, hammers, blowtorches - design and make earrings, pendants from Silver and other precious metals"
-description: "Learn the techniques needed to work precious metal.
-Use pliers, files, hammers, blowtorches, etc. Students will designing and make earrings, and pendants from Silver and other precious metals"
+description: "Learn the techniques needed to work precious metal with pliers, files, hammers, blowtorches - design and make earrings, pendants from Silver and other precious metals"
 imagecredits: "forgottensilverjewellery.com "
 ---